GregStanton/proposal-rmf-engine/README.md

 # Appendix: Opening the door to customizable motion

-While the primary focus of this proposal is static geometry generation, the underlying Rotation Minimizing Frame (RMF) system serves as a powerful engine for motion and animation.
-By decoupling the coordinate frame computation from the mesh generation, we create a reusable system for establishing rails in 3D space that other systems can ride upon.
+While the primary focus of this proposal is static geometry generation, the underlying Rotation Minimizing Frame (RMF) system also serves as a powerful engine for motion and animation.

 ## 1\.
 The problem of parameterization